Skip to content

 • Normal wear and tear from daily use over several years

-When to Call a Professional Plumber
+When Should You Call a Professional Plumber?

 While some handy homeowners attempt DIY faucet repairs, the job often requires specialized tools and knowledge of different faucet types.
 Compression faucets, ball faucets, cartridge faucets, and ceramic disk faucets all have unique repair procedures.
 Incorrect repairs can lead to stripped threads, damaged fixtures, or even water damage if connections aren’t properly sealed.